oroinc/documentation/user/back-office/system/user-management/users/create.rst

 The Enterprise edition of the Oro application supports integration with LDAP (Lightweight Directory Access Protocol) server which enables you to import existing user information (including role identifiers) from the LDAP server into the application.

-To enable import of LDAP records, you first need to set up integration with LDAP.
+To enable the import of LDAP records, you first need to set up integration with LDAP.
 Once the integration is established, user profiles are imported to the application and users can use their usual credentials to log into the application.

 Using LDAP integration does not prevent you from creating user records in the Oro application manually.
 Manually created user records are not imported back to your LDAP server.